-- giving a true and fair view of the Registered Entity's financial position as at 31 December 2021 and of its financial performance for the year then ended; and - ii. complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-Profits Commission Regulation 2013.
+- i. giving a true and fair view of the Registered Entity's financial position as at 31 December 2022 and of its financial performance for the year ended; and - ii. complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-Profits Commission Regulation 2013